 Before joining Abernathy MacGregor in 1994, Mr. Burgess focused on media and investor relations at Ogilvy Adams & Rinehart and served in the press office of Senator John Warner.
 He received a B.A. in English with honors from Georgetown University and attended the Executive Education program at The Wharton School of The University of Pennsylvania.
 He is a member of the National Investor Relations Institute as well as Chair of the Board of Directors of VIP Community Services.

-Tom Johnson is president of Abernathy MacGregor and head of its Mergers and Acquisitions practice.
+Tom Johnson is President of Abernathy MacGregor and head of its Mergers and Acquisitions practice.
 His experience covers the full range of high-profile takeovers, cross-border acquisitions, contested merger situations, proxy contests, crisis communications, defense against activist investors and initial public offerings.
 He is also an expert in media strategy, having spent more than a decade as a financial journalist prior to joining Abernathy.

 Prior to Abernathy MacGregor, Mr. Johnson was editor-in-charge of Investment Banking and Finance for Reuters, where he also ran the M&A and IPO desks.
 Earlier, he worked at CNN Financial News and at The Daily Record newspaper in Baltimore.
 He serves on the Board of Volunteers of America’s Greater New York chapter.